-- A Project Management Office is a multi-purpose organizational entity which may assume a variety of roles and functions in an organization.
+- A Project Management Office is a multi-purpose organizational entity which may assume a variety of roles and functions.

 - This list of core functions should not be considered as comprehensive.
 At the end of the day, your PMO’s functions should be tailored to your organization’s unique needs and capabilities.